 You can try DIRECTV STREAM by signing up for this 5-day free trial.

 DIRECTV STREAM Entertainment Plan Deal: Currently DIRECTV STREAM provides a 5-day free trial for their "Entertaiment" Channel Plan.
-After the trial, the service costs $49.99 per month for the first two months and $69.99 per month after that.
+After the trial, the service costs $74.99 per month after.
 You can sign up on the DIRECTV STREAM website.

 - , ESPN, ESPN2, and ESPN3, and more are available in fuboTV’s channel lineup